cloudflare/cloudflare-docs/content/email-security/email-configuration/lists/trusted-domains.md

 When messages come to your recipients from certain domains, Area 1 triggers certain [detections](/email-security/reference/dispositions-and-attributes/) by default:

-- **Proximity Domains**: Domains spelled similarly to well-known domains.
-Will often trigger a `Spoof` detection.
+- **Proximity Domains**: Domains with similar spelling to your existing domain, but are verified to be safe.
+For example, your company may have registered several lookalike domains to combat domain squatters.
+Will otherwise trigger a `Spoof` detection.
 - **Recent Domains**: Domains created recently (exact definition set in [Added Detections](/email-security/email-configuration/enhanced-detections/added-detections/)).
-Will often trigger a `Malicious` or `Suspicious` detection.
+Will otherwise trigger a `Malicious` or `Suspicious` detection.

 To exempt specific domains from these detections, you can add trusted domains.